-- 274116.1 PTZ Cameras:

-- A. Must have minimum optical zoom of 20x for classrooms; greater in lecture halls.

-- B. Must be able to receive RS232 controls.

-- C. Resolution of 720p or 1080p.

-- D. Camera outputs to be determined by project/room type.
+- 274116.1 PTZ Cameras: - A. Must have minimum optical zoom of 20x for classrooms; greater in lecture halls. - B. Must be powered over ethernet (PoE) and support network control. - C. Resolution of 1080p or greater. - D. Camera outputs to be determined by project/room type; at a minimum, USB and HEMI output.
 Coordinate with CITDL.